BSNC Amalgamation

-1989 Blyth NC reconsider amalgamation position but it is defeated at a Special General Meeting in October 1989
+Oct 1989 Blyth NC reconsider amalgamation position but it is defeated at their Special General Meeting.

-During this time only Blyth netball had an A1 and they followed the Blyth Snowtown football club.
-NENA Netball had a 9-team comp (whilst NEFL football had an 8-team comp).
-Blyth and Snowtown netball clubs would alternate between weeks to follow the BS football club.
-On the week they didn’t follow the football club they travelled to the opposition’s ground who had a bye and filled that gap.
+During the years of the early 90s only Blyth netball had an A1 and they followed the Blyth Snowtown football club.
+NENA netball had an 8-team competition, whilst NEFL football had a 7-team competition.
+The remaining grades of the Blyth and Snowtown netball clubs would alternate between weeks to follow the Blyth Snowtown football club.
+On the week they didn’t follow the football club they travelled to the opposition’s ground who had a bye and played that club, meaning families were divided to different locations at times.
 Numbers from both Blyth and Snowtown clubs slowly declined throughout this period.

-1993 Blyth Snowtown Football Club write to the two Netball Clubs to convene a meeting “to discuss the future of winter sport in the Blyth and Snowtown communities” Blyth Netball Club formally approach Snowtown NC regarding amalgamation.
-At a Special General Meeting held 28 Oct 1993, Snowtown vote against amalgamation for 1994 season but with consideration of certain guidelines would continue to work towards “seriously considering amalagamation”
+In 1993, Blyth Snowtown Football Club wrote to the two Netball Clubs to convene a meeting “to discuss the future of winter sport in the Blyth and Snowtown communities” Blyth NC formally approach Snowtown NC regarding amalgamation.
+At a Special General Meeting held 28 Oct 1993, Snowtown vote against amalgamation for 1994 season but with consideration of certain guidelines would continue to work towards “seriously considering amalgamation”

-1994 NENA vote to disallow Blyth Netball Club and Snowtown Netball Club to field teams separately.
-NENA President ‘After last year’s program, which included Sunday games, whenever the footballers had a bye the netballers had to play and some clubs had trouble finding teams on the bye day’ The two clubs were forced to field senior and junior teams between them.
+In 1994, NENA voted to disallow Blyth NC and Snowtown NC to field teams separately.
+The two clubs were forced to field senior and junior teams between them.
 Snowtown A2, B1, C1, J1, J3.
 Blyth A1, B2, J2.
-Combined Under 17 and second J3 teams.
+Combined Under 17 and a second J3 team.

-1995 At a meeting held at Snowtown on 7 Feb 1995, with 37 people present, a vote was taken to officially amalgamate the two clubs and form the Blyth Snowtown Netball Club Inc. The Chairperson was the late Phil Barry.
-President: Maureen Coffey, Vice President Janet Zweck, Secretary Sue Pratt, Assistant Secretary Jenni Hewett, Treasurer Jane Matthews, Committee: Heather Griffin, Glenys Nolan, Ellen Kelly, Lyn Welke, Tracey Andriske, Jennie-Lee Kennett.
-First subs $20 Adults, $10 Juniors First uniform skirt $24, “Ringtail” shirt $38
+At a meeting chaired by the late Phil Barry (CEO of the Wakefield Regional Council) held at Snowtown on 7 Feb 1995, with 37 people present, a vote was taken to officially amalgamate the two clubs and form the Blyth Snowtown Netball Club Inc.

-• ·Blyth – Sue Pratt, Tracey Andriske, Janet Zweck, Jane Matthews, Jennie Kennett; and
+Blyth – Sue Pratt, Tracey Andriske, Janet Zweck, Jane Matthews, Jennie Lee Kennett; and

 From this committee the following positions were elected: